 I then started selling pasta from my stoop because there were none on the shelves in grocery stores.
 Before I knew it, I had an email list a mile long and I was selling out in minutes.
 Turned out, besides wanting fresh pasta, people really wanted the sense of community during this dark, isolating time.

 Pasta Louise finally opened in July 2020.
 It's a community restaurant where you can gather to eat fresh pasta, sip a glass of wine, hang out with friends, have some homemade soft serve.
 You can pick up a coffee on the way to work, and a pasta kit on your way home.
 Sit down with us at any of our outdoor tables... we even have fans and shelter from the rain!

 We make everything from scratch... sauces, bread, desserts, and of course, pasta.
 We're not your typical Italian restaurant.
-Our food is bright and simple, a mix of Oakland and Brooklyn, just like our outdoor flower installation.
+Our food is bright and simple, a mix of Oakland and Brooklyn, just like our outdoor flower installations.

 Whether you dine with us at our full-service restaurant on 12th Street or take home a pasta kit from 8th Street, we want you to feel welcome.
-You'll find kids with ice cream cones, family dinners, first dates, work events... we welcome everyone.
+You'll find kids with ice cream cones, family dinners, first dates, work events...
 We started out as a beacon of light to the community during the dark days of covid... and we plan to continue on that mission for the years to come.

 Giving Back to Brooklyn